-This is the age of the compact crossover.
+This is the age of the compact crossover, and the latest one is the Mazda CX-3.
 With an appetite among Europe’s car buyers well established, the class’s ranks are filling up fast – and yet the wait for a truly outstanding example goes on.
+What can Mazda offer?

 Manufacturer enthusiasm and customer demand ought to have delivered a standout prospect by now.
 Instead, while the 36-month procession of bandwagon-jumpers we’ve witnessed has been characterised occasionally by moderate talent, alternative appeal or value for money (see Nissan Juke, Renault Captur and Dacia Duster), we’ve as often experienced blandness and dynamic disappointment.